-Results: Results from each state, or grouping of states if sufficient completed questionnaires were not enough from one state, have been published.
+Results: Results from some states, or grouping of states if sufficient completed questionnaires were not enough from one state, have been published.
+In 2014 the final reports for the remainder of the states were published.
 In addition to statistics about the types of grapes grown, acreage, wine volume produced etc each state, as well as all states together, were analyzed with respect to the economic impact of the grape and wine industries including the tourism component.
-Some of the all states results include: grown grapes and fruits in their production (hereafter, locally-sourced wineries).
+The following reports were published in 2014: